| Member Information Stored ProcedureThe following stored procedure is useful for

 call the SPDSPFD procedure in order to get member information about

+the physical file.
 Note that is passes Y in the fourth argument to

 the procedure, causing DSPFD to overwrite any existing information